rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 [safeguarding
 duties](https://www.gov.uk/government/publications/covid-19-safeguarding-in-schools-colleges-and-other-providers){.govuk-link}
 as a priority.
-Where schools and trusts have concerns about the impact of staff absence – such as their designated safeguarding lead or first aiders – they should discuss immediately with the local authority or trust.
+Where schools and trusts have concerns about the impact of staff absence - such as their designated safeguarding lead or first aiders - they should discuss immediately with the local authority or trust.

-[5. ]{.number} Prioritising pupils
+[4. ]{.number} Prioritising pupils
 ----------------------------------

-### [5.1 ]{.number} Is it necessary to prioritise children?
+### [4.1 ]{.number} Is it necessary to prioritise children?

-The first aim of the partial school closure measures was to reduce the overall population of children moving around local areas, in order to further reduce the number of social interactions, and thus flatten the upward curve of the coronavirus outbreak.

-However, the second aim was to continue to care for children whose parents are critical to the coronavirus response, so that they can continue to work where alternative childcare arrangements cannot be made, and for children who are vulnerable.
+Education and childcare settings are already open to priority groups, ensuring the continued care for children who are vulnerable and for children whose parents are critical to the coronavirus response, so that their parents and carers can continue to work, where alternative childcare arrangements cannot be made.

-Now that we have made progress in reducing the transmission of coronavirus we are encouraging all eligible children to attend – it is no longer necessary for parents of eligible children to keep them at home if they can.
-These priority groups remain eligible to attend as schools open to more students.

-In the first phases of wider opening, we will prioritise younger children, for several reasons.
-Firstly, because there is moderately high scientific confidence in evidence suggesting younger children are less likely to become unwell if infected with coronavirus; and secondly because evidence shows the particularly detrimental impact which time spent out of education can have upon them.
+In the first phases of wider opening, we will prioritise the return of younger children, for several reasons.
+Firstly, because there is moderately high scientific confidence in evidence suggesting younger children are less likely to become unwell if infected with coronavirus, and secondly because evidence shows the particularly detrimental impact which time spent out of education can have upon them.
+In addition, older children are more likely to have higher numbers of contacts outside of school so pose a greater transmission risk, and they are typically better able to learn at home.

-The three year groups within mainstream primary have been prioritised because they are key transition years – children in Reception and year 1 are at the very beginning of their school career and are mastering the essential basics, including counting and the fundamentals of reading and writing, and learning to socialise with their peers.
+The 3 year groups within mainstream primary have been prioritised because they are key transition years - children in Reception and year 1 are at the very beginning of their school career and are mastering the essential basics, including counting and the fundamentals of reading and writing, and learning to socialise with their peers.
 We know that